 With the NHS currently under immense pressure, I would like to remind all members about HealthWise, our free member benefits app.
 At this time all our HealthWise services are still available.
 Currently we can provide access to remote GP consultations which can be used for general treatment and advice on day-to-day, non-urgent medical conditions.
 In addition, and depending on the policy you hold, HealthWise can also provide free access to mental health, physiotherapy, nutritional and lifestyle support.
 These services are provided at no extra cost to members.
 Visit our HealthWise page for more information.

 For existing members (prior to 16th March 2020) we continue to assess COVID-19 related claims for medically advised self-isolation.
 The length of claim period is dependent on both your specific circumstance and the government guidance issued.
 Any payment we make for self-isolation will be outside of the normal terms and conditions.
-For new applications we have made some changes to our policies, which you can review below.

 Private Medical Insurance